 There should also be enough space between the bearings to hold the spindle rigid and in place.

 The actual size of the headstock may be considerably greater than the space between the spindle bearings.

-The smaller the spread, the more difficulty it will have with keeping the pieces solidly in place.
+The smaller the spread, the more difficult it will have to keep the pieces solidly in place.
 This is especially true with larger pieces.

 A swinging head lets you work on the interior of pieces easier, such as shaping the inside of a bowl.